 Is Tua Tagovailoa Overrated?

 According to the Las Vegas Sportsbook, the Ewa Beach, Hawaii native started the 2018 college football season with the best odds of anyone to take home college football’s top individual honor.
 The sophomore thrived as the Alabama Crimson Tide’s starting quarterback, but the wheels fell off the wagon, and he ended up not even finishing two of this year’s biggest games.
 Will Tagovailoa ever become a star under pressure, or is he simply the product of being in the right place at the right time?

-After blowing the doors off the SEC and leading his team to an undefeated regular season, the Crimson Tide entered the SEC Championship game with all the momentum in the world.
+After blowing the doors off the SEC and leading his team to an undefeated regular season in 2018, the Crimson Tide entered the SEC Championship game with all the momentum in the world.
 However, relentless pressure and the fastest defense he’d faced all season proved too much for Tagovailoa, and he completed just 40 percent of his passes, threw two interceptions, and exited that game with a career-low 15.1 quarterback rating.

 Thankfully, Jalen Hurts saved the day.

 After rebounding in the Orange Bowl against Kyler Murray and the Oklahoma Sooners, whose defense allowed 453.8 yards per game (114th in the country), Tagovailoa was mobbed in the College Football Playoff national championship game by the Clemson Tigers.